Tirukkural translations into Malayalam: Beginning of translations

 The first Malayalam translation of the Kural text, and the very first translation of the Kural text into any language, appeared in 1595.
 Written by an unknown author, it was titled Tirukkural Bhasha and was a prose rendering of the entire Kural, written closely to the spoken Malayalam of that time.
 However, the manuscript remained unpublished and was first reported by the Annual Report of the Cochin Archeological Department for the year 1933–34.
 This has not been printed.
 The first modern translation appeared in 1875 when the work was translated in verse by Azhakathu Kurup and published in Trivandrum.
 In 1899, a translation was published by Dewan Bahadur A. Govinda Pillai, a judge of the erstwhile Travancore State High Court.
 He was a translator and versifier who had translated Shakespearean works into Malayalam.
 This translation is not available now.

 In 1957, two translations of the Kural were published in Malayalam.
 The first one was by Sasthamangalam Ramakrishna Pillai of Trivandrum.
 Although he completed the translation with a comprehensive commentary and notes in 1933, he published it only in September 1957 with abridged commentary under the title "Ramakrishna Tirukkural."
 Ramakrishna chose a short metre similar to the original Kural, reflecting the epigrammatic qualities of the original.
 The second one was by Malayalam poet Vennikkulam Gopala Kurup, who started studying the Kural 25 years ago and learning Tamil in the process, and translated the work with the help of Pandit E. V. Raman Nambudiri of the Oriental Manuscript Library, Trivandrum.
 The completed work with commentary was published in December 1957 by the Writers Co-operative Society in Kottayam.
 Unlike Ramakrishna Pillai, who translated the Kural in a "tight verse" form, Vennikkulam Kurup employed three different metres for the three parts, making it more comprehensive to the average reader without the aid of a commentary.

 Several translations started appearing ever since, both partial and complete, including those by P. Damodaran Pillai (1951), Tiruvallam G. Bhaskaran Nair (1962), K. Chellan Nadar (1962), G. Balakrishnan Nair (1963), M. R. R. Variar (2003), Ramesan Nair (in old Malayalam), V. V. Abdulla Sahib (2002, verse translation), K. G. Chandrasekaran Nair (2003, prose translation), and Shailaja Ravindran (2007).

+In 2022, as part of its Ancient Tamil Classics in Translations series, the Central Institute of Classical Tamil (CICT) in Chennai released its Malayalam translation of the Kural by N. Manoharan.